blairt001/chuck-jokes/README.md

 ## License

-It is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Chuck-jokes is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 Thank you.